laertispappas/mini_rails/README.md

-Ruby on Rails framework from scratch.
+Custom Ruby on Rails like framework from scratch.